I got the inspiration to curate this wonderful collection of vintage mushroom charts and mushroom drawings from a recent trip to London.

 1. Adolphe Millot “Champignon” – Mushroom Chart

-This is a wonderful vintage mushroom chart with over 69 individual mushroom illustrations by the fabulous French naturalist artist Adolphe Millot.
+This is a beautiful vintage mushroom chart with over 69 individual illustrations by the fabulous French naturalist artist Adolphe Millot.

-This particular chart is from the French language encyclopedia “Nouveau Larousse illustré“.
+This chart is from the French encyclopedia “Nouveau Larousse illustré“.

-There is a key at the bottom of the mushroom chart naming each species.
+A key is at the bottom of the mushroom chart, naming each species.
 Also, each mushroom illustration is assigned one of the four letters:

 There are more Adolphe Millots botanical posters on Pictureboxblue and his fruit and vegetable posters too.